-- 7. For Modular Tray Roof Garden systems installed in climates receiving less than 35 inches of annual rainfall, permanent irrigation is strongly recommended.
-This decision will be heavily influenced by the system design and microclimate conditions. - 8.
-The decision of whether, or not, to install a permanent irrigation system is highly dependent upon the geographic region, microclimate, growth media depth, water retention layer and plant selection.
-All Modular Tray Roof Gardens will require temporary irrigation during the establishment period and during drought conditions.
+- 9. For Extensive Roof Garden systems installed in climates receiving less than 35 inches of annual rainfall, permanent irrigation is strongly required.
+This decision will be heavily influenced by the Roof Garden design and microclimate conditions. - 10.
+The decision of whether to install a permanent irrigation system is highly dependent upon the geographic region, microclimate, growth media depth, water retention layer and plant selection.
+All Roof Gardens will require temporary irrigation during the establishment period and during drought conditions.
 If the project budget allows, a permanent irrigation system can be set to easily facilitate watering during these periods through the use of timers and rain/soil moisture sensors.